ActivateWindows/LeechBuddy.com-PHP-Library/README.md

+# LeechBuddy.com has been off-line permanently.
+This repository no longer works.

 # LeechBuddy.com PHP Class

 This class makes you able to customize your PHP pages based on [LeechBuddy.com](http://www.leechbuddy.com/) and use its features on your own.